Divya1Metta/Divya/readme.md

-Project setup
+# Project setup

-1.Start by creating a new folder for the project and open it in the VSCode 2.Write a main.py file for testing it.
+1. Start by creating a new folder for the project and open it in the VSCode
+2. Write a main.py file for testing it.
 Maybe print(”Hello World!”)

 3.Now Open terminal.
 (Shortcut ctrl + shift + ```)
 4.Ensure it is in powershell.
 Or open it in powershell manually